 When you spend over $149.99*

 There are all types of slippers, from fuzzy slippers, terry cloth slides to plush bootie slippers.
 Regardless of their style, they keep your feet warm and comfy.
 However, slippers are often used for a long time without even cleaning.
+And that's why quite often the question arises: how to wash slippers?

 Believe it or not, even your favorite fuzzy slippers can get dirty, smelly, and old in time.
 So, you should try to wash them from time to time.
-But do you know how to clean slippers without damaging them?
+But do you know how to clean slippers without damaging them? how to wash slippers with rubber soles? how to wash slippers in washer?
+Don’t worry thanks to our article you will learn everything you need about washing slippers.

 Here’s a guide to help you learn how to clean slippers in 3 ways to make them as fresh as a daisy!

 You can hand wash or machine wash cotton slippers or slippers made from synthetic fabric.
-These include terry cloth slides, slippers made from polyester fabrics, velour slippers.
+These include terry cloth slides, slippers made from polyester fabrics, and velour slippers.
 So, how to clean slippers that are from cotton and synthetic material?

 As RobesNmore, the address for premium robes and towels at affordable prices, we make sure our velour slippers are high-quality and easy to clean.

 Do you know the benefits of wearing slippers?
-Check out our article, “What Are Slippers: Usage And Benefits,” to learn.
+Check out our article, “What Are Slippers: Usage And Benefits” to learn.

 Let them soak in the water for about 30 minutes to make sure the soil and dirt are lifted.
 Use your fingers to scrub the slippers gently.